NO PURCHASE OR ENTRY FEE REQUIRED TO PARTICIPATE.

 6. Final Selection Phase: Valid Applications will be reviewed by a Selection Committee comprised of “vision care professionals"(the “Selection Committee”) appointed by CooperVision, who shall use criteria set forth below to determine the Finalists.
 Valid Applications will be graded based on the following pre-determined set of criteria:

 Decisions of the Selection Committee are final and binding.
-No more than twenty (20) Applicants with Valid Applications that receive the highest score based on the Selection Committee’s review will be deemed a Best Practice and notified by telephone and/or email on or about January 15, 2017.
+Subject to grounds for disqualification as noted above, no more than twenty (20) Applicants with Valid Applications that receive the highest score based on the Selection Committee’s review will be deemed a Best Practice and notified by telephone and/or email on or about January 10, 2020 – January 24, 2020.
 The decisions of CooperVision and/or its agents (including, without limitation, the Selection Committee) are final on all matters relating to the Program.
 In the event of a tie in determining a Best Practice, the tied Valid Applications will be reviewed and scored by a separate Selection Committee to be determined by CooperVision using the criteria outlined above to determine the Best Practice.

 Each Best Practice shall be subject to the terms of a consulting agreement between the Applicant and CooperVision.
 Additionally, CooperVision may be required to report any payments or other transfers of value in accordance with the U.S. Physician Payments Sunshine Act.